SurajSajjan/SurajSajjan.github.io/_posts/2018-12-14-ACSDataAnalysis.md

 Null Hypothesis: There is no relationship between the total income and the salary income in the past year.
 The slope of a regression line is zero.
 Alternate Hypothesis: There exists a relationship between the total income and the salary income from the past year.
 The slope is not zero.

 From the model, we observe a p-value of 2.2X10^−16.
 This is significantly less when compared to the alpha value of 0.05, Hence we reject the null hypothesis and say there exists a relation between the total income of a person to his salary income in the past year.
-We see that the intercept is 6.25X103 and the slope is 1.022.
-Hence the equation of regression can be formulated as: PINCP = 1.022(WAGP) + 6.25X10^3.
-According to the model, if the salary income for the year is zero, the total income would be 6.25X103.
+We see that the intercept is 6.25X10^3 and the slope is 1.022.
+Hence the equation of regression can be formulated as: PINCP = 1.022(WAGP) + 6.25X10^3(Where PINCP represents the total income of the person and WAGP represents the salary income of the past 12 months).
+According to the model, if the salary income for the year is zero, the total income would be 6.25X10^3.
 We observe that the coefficient t-value is 200.47.
 The further away from 0, the better.
 We observe an R-squared value of 0.8534.
 This value is used to determine how well the model fits the data.
 Hence the model can be accurate upto 85.34%.
 The F-statistic is 4.019X10^4 The further away the value from 0, the better.

-The dataset can be found from the following webiste - https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_pums_csv_2012_2016&prodType=document
+The dataset can be found from the following webiste - https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_pums_csv_2012_2016&prodType=document.

 Please refer the file ACSDataAnalysis_Report for the detailed project report here: [**ACS**](https://github.com/SurajSajjan/ACSDataAnalysis/blob/master/ACSDataAnalysis_Report.pdf){:target="_blank" rel="noopener" }